PrincepaulIzuogu/research-paper/README.md

 **Note**: UK vaccine researcher Jerry Woodward weighs in on why research remains critical even as first COVID-19 vaccines released.**Photo by Ben Corwin,n.d.**

-Through health app usage and wearable devices, patients can easily track their own physical activity, biometrics, exercise, diet and more.
-This data can then be used to identify potential problems early and provide personalized feedback on how to best manage their health.
 Telemedicine has seen significant growth over the last year due to the COVID-19 pandemic.
 It allows patients to access healthcare remotely, which reduces the risk of exposure to the virus and allows for continuity of care during lockdown periods.
 Telemedicine also enables increased access to healthcare services in rural and underserved communities, as well as providing many medical services that would otherwise be unavailable or cost prohibitive.